 Iron-Containing Foods

 Avoiding anemia is a good idea for overall wellness in pregnancy.
-One of the most effective iron supplements is Floradix Herbal Iron 4-6 tsp. per day.
+One of the most effective iron supplements is this one with vitamin B from Flora.

-Foods that contain iron include chicken and beef liver, red meat, eggs, pumpkin and squash seeds, dark green leafy greens, dark chocolate and some nuts (pine nuts, hazelnuts, almonds and cashews), beans, lentils and legumes.
-Iron absorption is improved in the presence of vitamin C and decreased when consumed with calcium foods.
+Eat foods that contain iron including chicken and beef liver, red meat, eggs, pumpkin and squash seeds, dark green leafy greens, dark chocolate, and some nuts (pine nuts, hazelnuts, almonds, and cashews), beans, lentils, and legumes.
+Iron absorption is improved in the presence of Vitamin C and decreased when consumed with calcium foods.

 Fats/Fatty Acids

-In order to consume the nutrients essential for a healthy pregnancy, a woman will find little room for the high sugar, low nutrient carbohydrates in her diet.
-Breakfast foods like cereal, granola and toast need to be replaced by meals like vegetable omelets or plain yogurt with berries and nuts.
-A breakfast high in sugar increases the woman’s appetite for the rest of the day.
+In order to consume the nutrients essential for a healthy pregnancy, a woman will find little room for the high-sugar, low-nutrient carbohydrates in her diet.
+Breakfast foods like cereal, granola, and toast need to be replaced by meals like vegetable omelets or plain yogurt with berries and nuts.
+A breakfast high in sugar increases a woman’s appetite for the rest of the day.
 She needs to start the day with protein.
-She can eat a serving of complex carbs with protein like Ezekiel bread with almond butter a couple of hours later.
+She can eat a serving of complex carbs with protein, like Ezekiel bread with almond butter a couple of hours later.

 There is no reason to believe that these chemicals would not have some effect on the fetal nervous system and its responses during labor.
 The environment contains many toxins that are nearly impossible to eliminate from a woman’s and her baby’s body.
 Everyone can do their best.